trey-rosius/ukuaji-scheduledPosts-/docs/access_patterns.md

 ```

 Another lambda function polls for available messages inside the SQS Queue, grabs
-the messages and then invokes a path, based on the extension of the file inside
+the messages and then invokes a path, based on the uploaded file extension.
-the message.

 If the file was a `.md/.csv` file, the text is extracted and stored inside a
 knowledge base, using an AI Agent.